JasonYao/DEPRECATED-dotfiles/README.md

 # Jason Yao's Dotfiles

-## Dotfiles
+## Description

 My personal dotfiles, created in order to unify the experience across all OSX and *nix systems.

-This based on a few select things from [Holman's repo](https://github.com/holman/dotfiles), so props to him for doing the leg work.
+This based on a few select things from [Holman's repo](https://github.com/holman/dotfiles), so props to him for doing the legwork.

 ## Install